 Have you, at any point, encountered The media could not be loaded, either because the server or network failed or because the format is not supported error while trying to watch a video on the Internet?

 Are you looking for a quick fix for this error?
 This tutorial got you covered!

 What to do if the media could not be loaded because the format is not supported

-More often than not, when you get The media could not be loaded because the format is not supported error, the actual cause could be that you are running an outdated browser.
+More often than not, when you get The media could not be loaded, either because the server or network failed or because the format is not supported error, the actual cause could be that you are running an outdated browser.